BY AT LEAST 100%

 By both picking with extra force AND using exclusively downstrokes / upstrokes, you will MASSIVELY improve your ability to play articulate, crystal-clear notes at fast guitar playing speeds with great two-hand synchronization.

 Step 5: Repeat this entire cycle (the 4 steps above) for a total of 10-20 minutes.

 Now that you understand the steps required for playing guitar fast and clean with excellent two-hand synchronization, apply the concepts you have learned into every lick, exercise and solo you play.
-Over time, you will see great results in the quality of your speed guitar playing.
+Over time, you will see great results in the quality of your fast guitar playing.

 To learn how to go beyond fast guitar playing and master ALL elements of your guitar technique and musicianship, work together with a rock guitar teacher who has already helped others to become kickass musicians.